Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 3

 on parade.
 I came to church instead of

-lunch I did some washing and the
+lunch I did some washing and then

 went & wrote a few letters to Shirl,

-Grandma F, Doreen & Eleanor, I
+Grandma F, Doreen & Eleanor.
+I

 went up on deck & there was a

-marvellous sunset - cirruss, alto
+marvellous sunset - cirrus, alto

 stratus & low scud all tinted pink